How to measure your own myopia and astigmatism at home

 Measurements for Astigmatism

-With the Astigmatism Dial and ruler/tape in hand you’re going to do the same thing you just did with the Rosenbaum, there’s just a couple extra steps.
+Either hold the Astigmatism Dial in your hand or place it on the wall and with tape in hand you’re going to do the same thing you just did for measuring myopia, there’s just a couple extra steps.

 Now you need to convert both of those measurements into diopters the same way you did above and then deduct one from the other.